kunalrai/cloudapp/README.md

 *It is unwise and rarely possible to run the application, the unit tests, and the e2e tests at the same time.
 We recommend that you shut down one before starting another.*

-### Unit Tests
-TypeScript unit-tests are usually in the `app` folder.
-Their filenames must end in `.spec`.

-Look for the example `app/app.component.spec.ts`.
-Add more `.spec.ts` files as you wish; we configured karma to find them.

-Run it with `npm test`

-That command first compiles the application, then simultaneously re-compiles and runs the karma test-runner.
-Both the compiler and the karma watch for (different) file changes.

-Shut it down manually with `Ctrl-C`.

-Test-runner output appears in the terminal window.
-We can update our app and our tests in real-time, keeping a weather eye on the console for broken tests.
-Karma is occasionally confused and it is often necessary to shut down its browser or even shut the command down (`Ctrl-C`) and restart it.
-No worries; it's pretty quick.

 ### End-to-end (E2E) Tests